PARK-Sunghyun-Aaron/CSCI2720-project/README.md

 npm install,
 node index.js

+# IMPORTANT
-# Whenever the server is restarted, all the data from the previous runs are deleted
-from the Database to ensure a smooth run.

-# Whenever the server is restarted, one User and one Admin accounts are loaded to the database.
+Whenever the server is restarted, all the data from the previous runs are deleted  from the Database to ensure a smooth run.
+One User and one Admin accounts are loaded to the database.
 Please find details below.

 # Run the following commands to serve the frontend: